jannusteve2001/jannusteve2001/README.md

 - 👀 I’m interested in web-dev
 - 🌱 I’m currently learning web-dev
 - 💞️ I’m looking to collaborate on projects related to Typescript
-- 📫 How to reach me
+- 📫 How to reach me .
+You can't reach me !

 <!---
 jannusteve2001/jannusteve2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.